-Sisters and brothers in Francis and Clare, our sister Denise Donaldson, OFS, is requesting prayers for her husband, our brother, Chris Donaldson, OFS.
+Sisters and brothers in Francis and Clare, our sister, Denise Donaldson, OFS, is requesting prayers for her husband, our brother, Chris Donaldson, OFS.
 Chris has been diagnosed with throat cancer.
-Please pray for strength and healing.
+On Tuesday, May 2nd, Chris initial surgery will be from 11-2 in preparation for radiation and chemo which will begin in a few weeks.

-Sisters and brothers in Francis and Clare, our sister, Susan Suprock, OFS is requesting prayers, her biopsies came back positive for cancer and will see the surgeon on Wednesday and oncologist on Thursday.
-Please keep Susan in your prayers.
+Sisters and brothers in Francis and Clare, our sister, Susan Suprock, OFS is requesting prayers.
+Susan is scheduled for cancer surgery tomorrow (Thursday).
+Please keep Susan, the doctors and staff in your prayers for a successful surgery for our sister Susan.

 Sisters and brothers in Francis and Clare, our sister, Theresa Heath, OFS, had two falls recently.
 In the first she suffered a torn rotatory cuff, same arm that had rotatory cuff surgery twelve years ago.
 The day after commencing PT to heal the tear (3/11), she fell fracturing her wrist.
 Both accidents happened at home, right arm.
 She will have surgery soon to repair the fracture.
 Please keep our sister in your daily prayers.